 BA in Humanities

-The Bachelor of Arts (Hons) in Humanities has been designed specifically to appeal to a variety of student needs and interests.
-You can explore a wide breadth of Humanities subject areas, while also specialising in at least one of the subject areas you find most rewarding.
+This Bachelor of Arts offers you the attractive opportunity to obtain a DCU undergraduate degree through online distance learning, which is more open and flexible than if you registered for a full-time, or part-time, campus-based programme.
+You can explore a wide breadth of Humanities subject areas, while also specialising in at least one of the subject areas you find most rewarding

 “Graduating from DCU with a first class honours degree has been an incredible achievement for me in many ways and has opened up a world of possibilities.
 It allowed me to publish my first paper in the Student Psychology Journal, and it has granted me the Humanities Student Achievement Award.
 My experience with DCU Connected has significantly enhanced a self confidence in my academic ability and, additionally, it has activated a deep desire to continue on this educational path to pursue a Master’s degree in teach and learning.
 DCU Connected opened the door to all of this for me.”

 Patrice Brennan, BA Graduate

 The DCU Bachelor of Arts in Humanities is a Level 8 honours degree programme.
 Students undertaking this degree choose between studying a selection of modules in History, Literature, Philosophy, Sociology and Psychology.